ycyam-oliver/shoplifting_video_detection/README.md

 - Optimize the code for real-time use (Also can use lighter model for human detection and pose estimation)

 - Apart from identifying shoplifting by looking at the keypoints from pose estimation, we should do a systemtical comparison with the much simpler image detection approach.
 The advatnage of an image detection is that it can see the surrouding objects apart from the pose or hand pose.
 For example, the pose of a customer putting an item into the shopping basket could probably be very similar to the scenario that he/ she is putting the item into his/ her bag, but one is legal and the other is illegal.
 Like what the following two images show, with the image detection, we can more clearly see that the customers are putting the items into a bag but not the basket from the supermarket.
-More data like these can be found on datasets on [roboflow] (https://universe.roboflow.com/rehabcv-a1agb/shoplifting-2).
+More data like these can be found on datasets on [roboflow](https://universe.roboflow.com/rehabcv-a1agb/shoplifting-2).

 ![Alt text](graphs/hand_pose_stealing.png)

-There is also model of this kind work for behaviour classification in video like [SlowFast] (https://github.com/facebookresearch/SlowFast).
+There is also model of this kind work for behaviour classification in video like [SlowFast](https://github.com/facebookresearch/SlowFast).
 We should have a comparison of the pose model and the image detection model on these tasks.
 If the simpler image detection works similarly well, we could save a lot of efforts in collecting data because image/ video data without keypoint is much more readily avaiable / can much more easily collected.